Fatima bint Mubarak Al Ketbi: Awards

 In 1997, five different organizations of the United Nations had awarded Sheikha Fatima for her significant efforts for women's rights.
 The UNIFEM stated, "she is the champion of women's rights."
 She was also awarded the Grand Cordon of the Order of November 7th by the Tunisian president Zine El Abidine Ben Ali on 26 June 2009 for her contributions to raise the status of Arab women.
 She was also given the UNESCO Marie Curie Medal for her efforts in education, literacy and women's rights, being the third international and the first Arab recipient of the award.

 On March 16, 2005, she received the Athir Class of the National Order of Merit of Algeria.

 Marriage and children

 Fatima bint Mubarak Al Ketbi married Sheikh Zayed Al Nahyan when he was the ruler of the Eastern region in 1960.
 Sheikh Zayed met her in a mosque.
 They moved to Abu Dhabi when Sheikh Zayed became the ruler in August 1966.
 She was his most influential and favorite spouse because of her influential personality.
-She is the mother of Sheikh Mohammed, the current President of the United Arab Emirates and the ruler of Abu Dhabi; Sheikh Hamdan, Sheikh Hazza, Sheikh Tahnoun, Sheikh Mansour, Sheikh Abdullah, Sheikha Shamma and Sheikha Alyazia.
+She is the mother of Sheikh Mohamed, the current President of the United Arab Emirates and the ruler of Abu Dhabi; Sheikh Hamdan, Sheikh Hazza, Sheikh Tahnoun, Sheikh Mansour, Sheikh Abdullah, Sheikha Shamma and Sheikha Alyazia.
 They are the most powerful block in the ruling family of Abu Dhabi, the Al Nahyans.